|University of Wisconsin-Madison, BS||1987|

 |University of Vermont||1984|

-A Finnish-born American entrepreneur and pioneer in new media, Salmi previously was President of Global Digital Media for MTV Networks/Viacom, where he oversaw more than 1500 employees in 60 countries and worked across MTVN’s many brands, including Comedy Central, Nickelodeon, MTV, and 30 others.
-Upon joining Viacom, Salmi correctly predicted the trend towards fragmentation online, championed an open approach to media ahead of other major players, and increased Viacom’s presence in the growing area of games—helping Viacom more than quadruple its digital revenues.
+Prior to that Salmi was President of Global Digital Media for MTV Networks/Viacom, where he oversaw more than 1500 employees in 60 countries and worked across MTVN’s many brands, including Comedy Central, Nickelodeon, MTV, and 30 others.
+Upon joining Viacom, Salmi correctly predicted the trends of online fragmentation, growth in mobile, and the integration of traditional media with digital —helping Viacom more than quadruple its digital revenues to over $1bn.

-Salmi’s success in establishing one of the world’s first online entertainment companies, Atom Entertainment, and in helping transform MTV Networks into a global leader in new media have earned Mika Salmi widespread recognition as a visionary in his field.
-Other companies where Salmi is serving or has served on the Board of Directors include innovators in technology and clean energy.
-These are Pressplane (Seattle), Fuzz (San Francisco), Elisa (largest telecom in Finland), Blinkbox (London), Songbird (San Francisco), ImageMetrics (Los Angeles), Shockwave KK (Japan), and Propel Renewable Fuels (Seattle).
+Salmi’s success in establishing one of the world’s first online entertainment companies, Atom Entertainment, in helping transform MTV Networks into a global leader in new media and in promoting CreativeLive’s leadership in online education have earned Mika Salmi widespread recognition as a visionary in his field.

 Throughout his career Salmi has been on the forefront of new developments.
 He started in the music business, where he discovered and signed the Grammy-awarded, multi-platinum Nine Inch Nails.
 In the early 1990s, he was among the first Western music executives to explore opportunities in post-communist Eastern Europe for EMI Music.
 Later, at Real Networks, the inventive digital audio and video company, Salmi successfully cultivated and cemented the first relationships between an Internet company and major media players.